akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 Over the course of 2015, Netflix achieved the highest annual returns of any stock on the S&P 500.
 It achieved a phenomenal return of 129.5%, over doubling its initial price.
 The stock started the year at \$48.80 per share and finished the year at \$114.38.

-Netflix (NFLX) had an excellent 2015 because its content library increaeased significantly.
+Netflix (NFLX) had an excellent 2015 because its content library increased significantly.
 Furthermore, the company converted its enhanced library into new customers.
 Netflix's growth has been accelerated by the decline of traditional cable based television entertainment.

 ### Minimum Annual Returns